daanielng/Image-Classification-take-home-assignment/README.md

 # Object-Detection-take-home-assignment
 Take Home assignment for ML internship role and got it :')

+# Objective
+Train a machine learning algorithm that could detect the acceptable or non-acceptable (‘faulty’) orientation of the electronic component.